zksecurity/stone-cli/README.md

 Using `--network starknet` serializes the Cairo proof into a format that can be verified on the Cairo verifier deployed on Starknet.
 Please refer to the [integrity documentation](https://github.com/HerodotusDev/integrity) for more information on how to use the calldata to send a transaction to Starknet.

-Using `--network ethereum` serializes the Cairo proof into a format that can be verified on the Cairo verifier deployed on Ethereum.
+Using `--network ethereum` serializes the Cairo proof into a format that can be verified on the Solidity verifier deployed on Ethereum.
 Please refer to the [the next section](#how-to-create-proofs-and-verify-them-on-ethereum) for more information on how to create proofs that can be verified on Ethereum.

 ### How to create proofs and verify them on Ethereum

-Currently there is a Cairo verifier deployed on Ethereum, which are mainly used to verify SHARP proofs created by L2 Starknet nodes.
-The Cairo verifier checks the validity of a Cairo program named `bootloader`, which recursively verifies multiple Cairo programs or a Cairo PIEs (Position Independent Executable) and allows a single proof to prove executions of multiple Cairo programs.
+Currently there is a Solidity verifier deployed on Ethereum, which is mainly used to verify SHARP proofs created by L2 Starknet nodes.
+The Solidity verifier checks the validity of a Cairo program named `bootloader`, which can prove the execution of multiple Cairo programs or Cairo PIEs (Position Independent Executable) either by executing them directly in the program or by running a Cairo verifier that recursively verifies (i.e. verify a proof inside the program) a bootloader proof.
+The bootloader program dramatically lowers the cost of verification as proving a new Cairo program will grow the size of the proof logarithmically as opposed to linearly.
 Once we create a bootloader proof, we need to serialize it to a format that works for the Cairo verifier on Ethereum.

 Here are the specific steps for the above process: